microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identity.md

 Namespace: microsoft.graph

-The **identity** resource represents an identity of an _actor_.
+Represents an identity of an _actor_.
 For example, an actor can be a user, device, or application.

 In some circumstances, the unique identifier for the actor might not be available.
 In this case, the **displayName** property for the identity will be returned, but the **id** property will be missing from the resource.